+Truck accidents happen often with major interstates such as I-75, I-275 and I-4 all crossing through Tampa.
+Most of the time they are the most serious accident cases we see.
+In fact, much of the state’s commerce is brought in via commercial vehicles on the interstate.
 A commercial truck accident is likely to result in serious physical injury and property damage.
 For truck drivers and the companies that employ them, time is money.
 When those commercial drivers are hurrying or driving aggressively to meet a deadline, they put other motorists and pedestrians at risk.
-If a collision with a truck resulted in serious injury, personal injury attorneys, such as The Hancock Law Firm can investigate to determine if driver and employer were negligent.
+If a collision with a truck resulted in serious injury, personal injury attorneys, such as The Hancock Injury Attorneys can investigate to determine if driver and employer were negligent.

 Because of their extreme weight and massive size, large truck accidents tend to cause more fatalities than any other type of vehicle accident.
 Approximately 12 percent of all accidents are caused by large trucks.
 These trucks are also referred to as semis, tractor-trailers, and transfer trucks.
 There are many contributing factors to large truck accidents.
 Driver fatigue, for example, has been a long-standing issue in the trucking industry.
 Criticism has been voiced against the lack of training regulations throughout the country, and trucking companies have been investigated for not complying with maintenance standards.